We believe articulating a clear pathway and potential options to best fit needs, especially for parents and younger athletes, will:

 What can the Club provide?

-Our coaches, all of whom are qualified England Athletics coaches, through their own competitive backgrounds in athletes and/or significant coaching experience provide their time on a voluntary basis to help athletes achieve their full potential.
+Our coaches, all of whom are England Athletics qualified, through their own competitive backgrounds in athletics and/or significant coaching experience provide their time on a voluntary basis to help athletes achieve their full potential.
 We do not charge athletes for the coaching they receive.
-The club’s annual subscriptions cover running costs e.g. entries for championship races etc. However, athletes do pay for use of Tooting athletics track, which is where we are based and is owned by Wandsworth Council (we do have a concession arrangement for regular users with the track’s management organisation.)
+The club’s annual subscriptions cover running costs e.g. entries for championship races etc. However, athletes do pay for the use of Tooting Bec athletics track, which is where we are based and is owned by Wandsworth Council (we do have a concession arrangement for regular users with the track’s management organisation.)

 Our athletes accept and enjoy the company of others and we recognise that as athletes transition through their teenage years they will normally seek companionship with peers and groups who may be faced with similar challenges e.g. exam pressures and other external factors or perhaps seek a different environment for training.
 They may also be looking to older athletes for reassurance and support to help their transition in continuing their interest in athletics.
 We encourage contact with our young senior athletes, who have been through what they are undergoing and have been through teenage transition and, yet, have stayed in the sport to go on to compete and enjoy senior athletes.